kmhabib/sydummit-eksworkshop-2019/workshop-1/Lab3.md

 ![alb-ingress](images/ALBIngress.png)

-- Steps to deploy the AWS ALB Ingress controller [Start from Step 4]
+- Steps to deploy the AWS ALB Ingress controller
-    1. Install ekcsctl (*we have already done this, so skip*)
-    2. Create an IAM policy to give the ingress controller the right permissions: (*we have already done this in Lab 0, so skip*)
+    1. Create an IAM policy to give the ingress controller the right permissions: (*we have already done this in Lab 0, so skip*)
        - Go to the IAM Console and choose the section Policies.
        - Select Create policy.
        - Embed the contents of the template [iam-policy.json](https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.0.0/docs/examples/iam-policy.json) in the JSON section.
        - **Review policy** and save as “ingressController-iam-policy”
-    3. Attach the IAM policy to the EKS worker nodes: (*we have already done this in Lab 0, so skip*)
+    2. Attach the IAM policy to the EKS worker nodes: (*we have already done this in Lab 0, so skip*)
        - Go back to the IAM Console.
        - Choose the section **Roles** and search for the NodeInstanceRole of your EKS worker node.
 Example: eksctl-attractive-gopher-NodeInstanceRole-xxxxxx
        - Attach policy “ingressController-iam-policy.”
-    4. Deploy the RBAC Roles and RoleBinding needed by AWS ALB ingress controller:
+    3. Deploy the RBAC Roles and RoleBinding needed by AWS ALB ingress controller:
        ```kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.0.0/docs/examples/rbac-role.yaml```
-    5. Modify the *alb-ingress-controller.yaml* file in the **/home/ec2-user/environment/sydummit-eksworkshop-2019/Kubernetes/micro** folder and edit the cluster name to your cluster name (that you recorded in Lab0 when setting up EKS cluster, we called our cluster *mythicalmysfits*)
+    4. Modify the *alb-ingress-controller.yaml* file in the **/home/ec2-user/environment/sydummit-eksworkshop-2019/Kubernetes/micro** folder and edit the cluster name to your cluster name (that you recorded in Lab0 when setting up EKS cluster, we called our cluster *mythicalmysfits*)
-    6. Deploy the AWS ALB Ingress controller YAML:
+    5. Deploy the AWS ALB Ingress controller YAML:
+       ```
+       cd /home/ec2-user/environment/sydummit-eksworkshop-2019/Kubernetes/micro
-       ```kubectl apply -f alb-ingress-controller.yaml```
+       kubectl apply -f alb-ingress-controller.yaml
+       ```
-    7. Verify that the deployment was successful and the controller started.
+    6. Verify that the deployment was successful and the controller started.
        ```sh
        kubectl logs -n kube-system $(kubectl get po -n kube-system | egrep -o alb-ingress[a-zA-Z0-9-]+)
        ```